The Samsung Knox Platform

 On this page

-Samsung’s Knox platform brings defense-grade security on the most popular consumer devices to all enterprises.
-The Knox Platform provides best-in-class hardware-based security, policy management, and compliance capabilities beyond the standard features commonplace in today's mobile device market.
-The Knox platform is the cornerstone of a strong mobile security strategy supporting a wide variety of Samsung devices.
+Samsung’s Knox Platform brings defense-grade security on the most popular consumer devices to all enterprises.
+The Knox Platform provides best-in-class hardware-based security, policy management, and compliance capabilities beyond the standard features commonplace in the mobile device market.
+The Knox Platform is the cornerstone of a strong mobile security strategy supporting a wide variety of Samsung devices.

 Why use the Knox Platform?

 The Knox platform helps you and your enterprise avoid the security gaps common on many mobile platforms.
-The Knox platform v3.2 received 27 out of 30 strong ratings in Gartner’s May 2019 Mobile OSs and Devices Security: A Comparison of Platforms report.
+Knox received strong ratings in 25 of 28 categories in Gartner’s December 2017 Mobile OSs and Device Security: A Comparison of Platforms and has received strong ratings for the last three years in a row.

 The Knox Platform's security hardening supports every aspect of mobile device operation.
 The Knox Platform enables trust in your mobile endpoints with advanced features like Samsung's patented Real-Time Kernel Protection (RKP) that stands as one of the best kernel protection technologies available from any mobile device vendor.
 The Knox Platform ensures IT admins can securely bulk deploy the best mobile device hardware, and quickly integrate with existing business infrastructure and apps.